Goldorion/Enchanter/ENCHANTMENTS.md

 - Unvanishable: Each time, the entity item life reaches 0 tick, 5 more minutes will be added for each level.
 Remove 1 level/5 minutes
 - Wrong block (Armor): Randomly teleport you in a square of 2 * *level* blocks
 - Slippery rope: 20%/level of chance to fail shouting with the bow
-- Hylian Shield: The shield works as normally, but it does not take damage values
+- Hylian Shield: The shield works as normal, but it does not take damage values